Jaywick Martello Tower

 Jaywick Martello Tower is a renovated Martello tower at Jaywick, 2.7 mi south-west of Clacton-on-Sea, Essex.
 It now functions as an arts, heritage and community venue.
+It is a Grade II listed building and a scheduled monument.

 History

 The tower was one of several Martello towers on the east coast of England.
 They were constructed to defend the country against invasion by Napoleon Bonaparte and his armies.
 In total, 103 Martello towers were built between 1804 and 1812, 74 were built between 1804 and 1808 along the Kent and Sussex coast from Folkestone to Seaford, and 29 along the east coast between Point Clear near St Osyth and Aldeburgh from 1809 to 1812.
 The south coast towers were numbered 1 – 74 and the east coast towers were lettered A – Z. Three other east coast towers are known as AA, BB and CC.
 The tower at Jaywick is Tower D.

 The tower was constructed from around 750,000 London Clay bricks manufactured at Grays and transported by barge.
 The brick walls are 2–3 m thick and around 10 m high.
 The roof held three sea-facing cannon, usually one heavier gun flanked by two smaller howitzers.
 The tower at Jaywick retains the installations for the cannon.

 In 1904, the tower was sold by the War Office and became part of a golf course.